Bombyx mori

-The domestic silk moth (Bombyx mori) is an insect from the moth family Bombycidae.
+Bombyx mori, commonly known as the domestic silk moth, is a moth species belonging to the family Bombycidae.
 It is the closest relative of Bombyx mandarina, the wild silk moth.
-The silkworm is the larva or caterpillar of a silk moth.
-It is an economically important insect, being a primary producer of silk.
-A silkworm's preferred food are white mulberry leaves, though they may eat other mulberry species and even the osage orange.
+Silkworms are the larvae of silk moths.
+The silkworm is of particular economic value, being a primary producer of silk.
+The silkworm's preferred food are the leaves of white mulberry, though they may eat other species of mulberry, and even leaves of other plants.
 Domestic silk moths are entirely dependent on humans for reproduction, as a result of millennia of selective breeding.
-Wild silk moths (other species of Bombyx) are not as commercially viable in the production of silk.
+Wild silk moths, which are other species of Bombyx, are not as commercially viable in the production of silk.

-Sericulture, the practice of breeding silkworms for the production of raw silk, has been under way for at least 5,000 years in China, whence it spread to India, Korea, Nepal, Japan, and the West.
+Sericulture, the practice of breeding silkworms for the production of raw silk, has existed for at least 5,000 years in China, whence it spread to India, Korea, Nepal, Japan, and then the West.
+The conventional process of sericulture kills the silkworm in the pupal stage.
 The domestic silk moth was domesticated from the wild silk moth Bombyx mandarina, which has a range from northern India to northern China, Korea, Japan, and the far eastern regions of Russia.
 The domestic silk moth derives from Chinese rather than Japanese or Korean stock.

-Silk moths were unlikely to have been domestically bred before the Neolithic Age.
+Silk moths were unlikely to have been domestically bred before the Neolithic period.
 Before then, the tools to manufacture quantities of silk thread had not been developed.
-The domesticated B. mori and the wild B. mandarina can still breed and sometimes produce hybrids.

-Domestic silk moths are very different from most members in the genus Bombyx; not only have they lost the ability to fly, but their color pigments have also been lost.
+The domesticated Bombyx mori and the wild Bombyx mandarina can still breed and sometimes produce hybrids.
+It is unknown if B. mori can hybridize with other Bombyx species.
+Compared to most members in the genus Bombyx, domestic silk moths have lost their coloration as well as their ability to fly.

 Types

 Mulberry silkworms can be divided into three major categories based on seasonal brood frequency.
 Univoltine silkworms produce only one brood a season, and they are generally found in and around Europe.
 Univoltine eggs must hibernate through the winter, ultimately cross-fertilizing in spring.
-Bivoltine varieties are normally found in East Asia, and their accelerated breeding process is made possible by slightly warmer climates.
-In addition, there are polyvoltine silkworms, only found in the tropics.
+Bivoltine varieties are normally found in East Asia, and their accelerated breeding process is made possible by warmer climates.
+In addition, there are polyvoltine silkworms found only in the tropics.
 Their eggs typically hatch within 9 to 12 days, meaning there can be up to eight generations of larvae throughout the year.

-Process
+Mulberry silkworms are highly sensitive to environmental variables, and diapause - a physiological arrest in development - can be significantly influenced by photoperiod, temperature and humidity.
+Recent studies have also reported the occurrence of non-diapause eggs in bivoltine races, indicating a more flexible diapause expression than previously understood.

+Description and life cycle

+Larvae

-Eggs take about 14 days to hatch into larvae, which eat continuously.
-They have a preference for white mulberry, having an attraction to the mulberry odorant cis-jasmone.
+Eggs take about 14 days to hatch into larvae.
+Larvae have a preference for white mulberry, having an attraction to the mulberry odorant cis-jasmone.
 They are not monophagous, since they can eat other species of Morus, as well as some other Moraceae, mostly Osage orange.
-They are covered with tiny black hairs.
-When the color of their heads turns darker, it indicates they are about to molt.
-After molting, the larval phase of the silkworms emerge white, naked, and with little horns on their backs.
+There are five instar before pupation.